scikit-maad/scikit-maad/docs/_sources/quickstart.rst.txt

     rois.find_rois_cwt(s, fs, flims=(4500,8000), tlen=2, th=0, display=True)

-For more information, visit the Online Documentation and the Example Gallery.
+For more information, visit the :ref:`modindex` and the :ref:`Example gallery`.